axibase/atsd/administration/backup.md

 The records in the selected backup archive can be restored in the same ATSD instance or in another ATSD instance.

-Choose one or multiple backup file to revert ATSD records to an earlier date if a record is deleted erroneously.
+Choose one or more backup files to revert ATSD records to an earlier date if a record is deleted erroneously.
 Alternatively, import records to another ATSD instance to replicate a configuration.

 Open the **Settings > Diagnostics > Backup Import** page.